aspose-pdf/Aspose.PDF-Products/pdf/net/conversion/eps-to-xps/_index.md

 // load EPS with an instance of Document var document = new Document("template.eps", new PsLoadOptions());

-// save document in TEX format document.Save("output.xps", Aspose.Pdf.SaveFormat.Xps);
+// save document in XPS format document.Save("output.xps", Aspose.Pdf.SaveFormat.Xps);
 ```